 Plural Office LLC is a full-service architecture firm located in Austin, TX focused on sustainable design and socially-progressive ideas.
 As a group of architects and researchers, we are committed to helping shift paradigms to create more environmentally sensitive and equitable places, spaces and cities.
 The office is currently working on projects in Texas, Oklahoma, Massachusetts, and Washington State.
 Alongside our construction projects, we engage in critical research focused on issues that affect and are affected by the built environment.

 Adelle York is an urban researcher and architectural designer.
 Her research is at the intersection of sovereignty, resource extraction, and urbanization, examining the ways in which territory is expressed as it relates to global oil capital.
-She is the Digital Producer for the Davis Center for Russian and Eurasian Studies at Harvard University.
+She is a Digital Producer for the Davis Center for Russian and Eurasian Studies at Harvard University.
 Adelle received her Bachelor of Architecture with Special Distinction from the University of Oklahoma and a Master in Design Studies in Urbanism, Landscape, and Ecology from the Harvard University Graduate School of Design.
 She has worked as a designer in Texas, Oklahoma, and Washington, and has taught design studios with the Harvard Design Discovery Program and the Art Institute of Seattle.
 She has been an invited design critic at Boston Architectural College, Wentworth Institute of Technology, the University of Washington, the University of Texas, and the University of Oklahoma.
 She leads the research division of Plural Office.